jross111/TripleGif/README.md

 We are pulling from the GIPHY API for the content, but there a couple of edgecases that require going through our own server first:

-### StopWords

-Some words like "I", "and", "the" can return GIFs that just don't make sense.
-So when this request comes in the TWF backend can jump in and provide some curated suggestions.

 [API Github Link](https://github.com/twf-back)